MgramTheDuck/BasicSecurityManual/README.md

     - Real-Time Protection -> ON
     - Cloud-Delivered Protection -> ON
     - Tamper Protection -> ON
-    - Controlled Folder Access -> ON
+    - Controlled Folder Access^ -> ON

+^Controlled folder access is a powerful tool to prevent damage caused by Ransomware, it will protect your personal files and folders in My Documents and other locations from unauthorized changes.

 - Firewall & Network Protection
     - Firewall -> ON (for all three network types)